 When it comes to signing birthday cards, there are people who have no problem picking up a pen and adding a warm, personal message.
 Then there are those of us who sometimes have trouble getting beyond “Happy Birthday.”
 Wherever you fall on that inspiration spectrum, we have ideas to help you write a more meaningful message in your card.

 In this guide, Hallmark writers offer birthday-message tips and inspiring examples.
-Just click on the appropriate category below to go straight to the birthday wishes you’re interested in, or you can read the whole guide and mix and match to create a custom message for your birthday person.
-Either way, we hope this little guide helps with the next birthday card you sign…and many more!
+Just click on the category that interests you below to go straight to the birthday wishes you need.
+Or feel free to read the whole guide and mix and match until you feel like your birthday message has just the right vibe.
+We hope our tips help with the next birthday card you sign…and many more!

 When the card has already said it all or you just feel like keeping things short and sweet, a few short, sweet words might be the way to go.
 Here are some ideas for adding a little extra warmth and personality to your mighty little message.

 - “I hope you get to do something fun to celebrate!”

 - “You deserve everything happy.
 Wishing you that all year long!”